-Bonus – you can save yourself some time and purchase a ticket on the bus for the Lake Louise summer gondola as well.
+Bonus – you can save yourself some time and purchase a ticket on the bus for the Lake Louise Summer Gondola as well.

-2. Set Schedule, Guaranteed Seating and On Time!
+Reason Two: Set Schedule, Guaranteed Seating and On Time!

 A set schedule allows you to plan your day.
 Hop on Banff even provides suggested itineraries.

-Guaranteed seating – they limit the number of tour tickets they sell per day, so seats are always available for you to head to the next hot spot
+Guaranteed seating – they limit the number of tour tickets they sell per day, so seats are always available for you to head to the next hot spot.

 On my particular ride, a family visiting from overseas were just as thrilled with the bumpy ride at the back of the bus as they were with the views.
 I observed the father and son giggling and laughing every time we went over the bumps in the road, as well as waving to the cars behind us.
-I rode a school bus for ten years, and even now, when I get on one, I still try to sit near the back – for the bumps!
+I rode a school bus for ten years and even now, when I get on one, I still try to sit near the back – for the bumps!

 Note: the driver always slowed down for the bumps and cracks in the road.

-Tip for a smooth ride: Sit near the front of the bus or at least forward of the rear tires to avoid the bumps: these buses are not built for comfort!
+Tip for a smooth ride: Sit near the front of the bus or at least forward of the rear tires to avoid the bumps.
+These buses are not built for comfort!

-5. Very Helpful, Friendly and Knowledgeable Hosts
+Reason Five: Very Helpful, Friendly and Knowledgeable Hosts.

 As we headed out on Highway 1 to the Bow Valley Parkway, I sat back and observed Tyler meet and greet all of the guests on the bus.

-6. The Windows On The Bus Open
+Reason Six: The Windows On The Bus Open.

-And the wheels go “round ‘n ’round”- sorry, I couldn’t’ resist.
+And the wheels go “round ‘n ’round”- sorry, I couldn’t resist.

 Ok, back to the windows.
 The ability to open the windows might seem trivial, but it isn’t when it comes to taking pictures.
 I have worked for several large tour companies, all of which use the large coach buses.
 Unfortunately, the windows don’t open, and the dirt, dust, and sometimes strategically aimed bird poop on the outside of the windows have ruined many “postcard pictures.”
 Open windows on the yellow school buses also allow for some amazing, and safe wildlife viewing along the parkway.
 Having bus windows that do open allows for more great photographs during your family visit to Banff National Park.

 A standard school bus has 13 rows of seats, with two bench style seats per row.
 On average, two people to a bench seat means seating capacity for 52 people.
 However, as I observed on my ride, families with young children could sit three to a seat, possibly four.
-For argument sake, if there are three people to a car trying to get into one of the six Banff National Park Hotspots, one Hop On Banff Bus could eliminate 17.3 vehicles on the road!
+For argument’s sake, if there are three people to a car trying to get into one of the six Banff National Park Hotspots, one Hop On Banff Bus could eliminate 17.3 vehicles on the road!

 Park your car in Banff, enjoy your tour and feel good about reducing your carbon footprint.

 Reason Eight: Hop On Banff National Park Is Ideal for Families With Older Children